-At the end of the financial year there was a deficit of £197K (£219K surplus for 2015/16) in relation to council tax, which is a slight deterioration from the balanced position forecast back in January of this year.
-The deficit represents the tax base being 122 (or 0.3%) Band D chargeable dwellings less than estimated.
-As the City Council funds 13% of any deficit, this would mean a potential additional charge of £26K against the revenue budget in 2018/19, if no further changes were to arise in the meantime.
+At the end of the financial year there was a comparatively small deficit of £94K (£197K for 2016/17) in relation to council tax, it being a slight deterioration from the balanced position forecast back in January of this year.
+The deficit represents the tax base being only 47 (or 0.1%) Band D chargeable dwellings less than estimated.
+As the City Council funds 13% of any deficit, this would mean a potential additional charge of £12K against the revenue budget in 2019/20, if no further changes were to arise in the meantime.